 - The drawings would also show, where appropriate, the relationship of the proposals to surrounding features like boundaries and other buildings.

 - Our CAD system would allow us to give you answers to all the questions you may have about size and layout.
 It is often helpful to sit down at the screen together to explore any ideas you may have.
-This can be done on a laptop in your home.
+This can be done on a laptop in your home, or in our purpose built Covid-Safe meeting room at our office/workshop in Balmore Industrial Estate, Glasgow where we have large CAD screens.

 - We can also provide a quotation to prepare 3d drawings to assist with visualisation.
 These can be 3d line perspectives or full ray trace colour rendered drawings, almost like having a photograph of the completed development.